Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Methodology to Account for Neighborhood Characteristics

-\section{Linear Regression Modeling}
+\subsection{Linear Regression Modeling}

 In this linear regression approach, we consider total crime incidence within each census block in Philadelphia as our outcome variable.
 We are specifically interested in whether being near to a public school is a significant predictor of total crime while controlling for other surrounding neighborhood characteristics that may also be predictive of total crime incidence.
 We will estimate different effects for being near to public schools with different educational levels, i.e. elementary vs. middle vs. high public schools.
-Our primary focus will be on interpretation of a fixed effects regression model in Section~\ref{fixedeffects} though we will also explore a random effects regression model with neighborhood-specific random effects in Section~\ref{randomeffects}.